Tensor-polarized twist-3 parton distribution functions $f_{LT}(x)$ for the spin-1 deuteron by using twist-2 relations: Results on for the deuteron

 The higher-twist distributions are generally suppressed by $1/Q$ in cross sections in comparison with the leading-twist ones.
-However, the $Q^2$ values of the JLab experiment are not very large, so that there is a possibility that the higher-twist distributions $f_{LT}^{\, q/D+} (x)$ could be measured experimentally by the semi-inclusive DIS~\cite{spin-1-SDIS} in addition to the leading-twist ones $f_{1LL}^{\, q/D+} (x)$~\cite{Jlab-b1}.
-Furthermore, Drell-Yan processes could be used for finding the twist-3 distributions $f_{LT}^{\, q/D+} (x)$~\cite{Song-twist3-2025}.
+However, the $Q^2$ values of the JLab experiment are not very large, so that there is a possibility that the higher-twist distributions $f_{LT}^{\, q/D+} (x)$ could be measured experimentally by the inclusive and semi-inclusive DIS (SIDIS)~\cite{spin-1-SDIS} in addition to the leading-twist ones $f_{1LL}^{\, q/D+} (x)$~\cite{Jlab-b1}.
+The SIDIS cross section is expressed by various functions denoted as~\cite{spin-1-SDIS} The twist-3 distribution function $f_{LT}^{\, q/D+} (x)$ is contained in the function $F_{U(LT)}^{\, \cos \phi_{LT}}$.
+Namely, using the unpolarized charged-lepton beam and the target with the tensor polarization (LT) and looking at the dependence of $\cos \phi_{LT}$ in the cross section, we can measure the function $f_{LT}^{\, q/D+} (x)$.
+Here, $\phi_{LT}$ is the azimuthal angle of tensor polarization $S_{LT}^\mu$.
+According to Eqs.~(4.111) and (4.113)-(4.116) in Ref.~\cite{spin-1-SDIS}, $f_{LT}^{\, q/D+} (x)$ is contained in the structure functions $b_{2\text{--}4}$ in inclusive DIS.
+Thus, the distribution $f_{LT}^{\, q/D+} (x)$ could be measured at JLab \cite{Jlab-b1,jlab-gluon-trans} and future EICs \cite{eic-2022,EicC-2021}.

+Furthermore, Drell-Yan processes could also be used for finding the twist-3 distributions $f_{LT}^{\, q/D+} (x)$~\cite{Song-twist3-2025}.
+In the proton-deuteron Drell-Yan process with the tensor-polarized deuteron, the function $f_{LT}^{\,q/D+} (x)$ appears in the cross section with the angular dependence of $\cos \hat\phi$, where $\hat\phi$ is $\hat\phi = \phi-\phi_s$ with the azimuthal angle $\phi$ of $\mu^-$ and the transverse-vector angle $\phi_s$ of $S_{LT}^\mu$.
+Therefore, there is a possibility that $f_{LT}^{\,q/D+} (x)$ could be measured in the Fermilab experiment \cite{Fermilab-spin,Keller-2022} and in other experiments at the hadron accelerator facilities \cite{NICA-2021,LHC-spin}.